Cal O'Reilly: Playing career

 Entering the 2016–17 season, O'Reilly continued his second year within the Sabres organization as the captain of AHL affiliate, the Rochester Americans.
 He was recalled and featured in 11 games with the Sabres for 1 assist, however primarily remained with the cellar-dwelling Americans with 42 points in 47 games.
 O'Reilly was loaned by the Sabres organization to the Toronto Marlies on March 8, 2017.

 On July 1, 2017, O'Reilly left the Sabres as a free agent, signing a two-year, two-way deal with the Minnesota Wild.

 After playing the majority of his contract with the Wild as captain of the Iowa Wild in the AHL, O'Reilly left as a free agent to continue in the AHL by signing a two-year deal with the Lehigh Valley Phantoms, affiliate to the Philadelphia Flyers, on July 1, 2019.

 On April 26, 2021, O'Reilly recorded 3 assists for the Lehigh Valley Phantoms in a win over the Binghamton Devils, giving him 500 career assists in the American Hockey League.
 O'Reilly is the 10th player in the league's history to record 500 assists.
-During During the 2021-2022 season, he reached the 1,000 games played milestone.
+During the 2021–2022 season, he reached the 1,000 games played milestone.

+On July 3, 2023, O'Reilly was signed to a one-year, one-way AHL contract to rejoin the Milwaukee Admirals.

+On February 24, 2024, O’Reilly became the all-time leading scorer for the Milwaukee Admirals franchise.
+During the 2024–25 season, he played his thousandth AHL regular season game, becoming only the ninth player in league history to reach that milestone.
+At the conclusion of the season, he received the Fred T. Hunt Memorial Award, awarded annually to the league player who "best exemplifies the qualities of sportsmanship, determination and dedication to hockey."

 Personal life

-O'Reilly's younger brother Ryan played with the Colorado Avalanche and St. Louis Blues till he was traded to the Toronto Maple Leafs in 2023, and their cousin Bill Bowler is currently the Windsor Spitfires General Manager in the OHL where he is one of the all-time points scorers.
+O'Reilly is of Irish descent through his paternal grandparents.
+His younger brother Ryan has played with the Colorado Avalanche, Buffalo Sabres, St. Louis Blues, Toronto Maple Leafs, and Nashville Predators.
 His sister, Tara O'Reilly, served as captain of the Carleton Ravens women's ice hockey program in 2009.
+His cousin Bill Bowler is currently the General Manager of the Windsor Spitfires in the Ontario Hockey League.
+As a player Bowler holds the team record for most career points for the Spitfires, and is one of the OHL's leading career points scorers.

 O'Reilly is married to former Canadian figure skater Terra Findlay.